elodloic/MovieBaseClient/readme.md

 This is the front-end application of the **MovieBaseAPI** project.

+## About the app:

+The app will let users view detailed information about movies and manage their favorite movies list.
+User account management (singup, edit account details, change password, delete account) is also supported.

 ## Technologies Used

 - **React** (JavaScript framework)
+- **React Bootstrap** (Front-End framework)
 - **Parcel** (build tool)

 ## Setup Instructions